Multi-Purchase Behavior: Modeling, Estimation and Optimization: Introduction

 \section{Introduction}

-In both online and offline shopping, consumers typically purchase multiple products.
-Multiple purchases can happen due to complementarity, neighborhood affects (i.e., due to certain items shown or placed next to each other), or due to overlap in the purchase frequencies of various products (sometimes across unrelated categories)~\citep{manchanda1999shopping}.
+While shopping, consumers typically purchase multiple products.
+Multiple purchases can happen due to complementarity, neighborhood effects (i.e., due to certain products shown or placed next to each other), or due to overlap in the purchase frequencies of various products (sometimes across unrelated categories)~\citep{manchanda1999shopping}.
 All these effects may not be active simultaneously, and difficult to measure directly.
-Further, given an expressive choice model that captures this behavior, it is a priori unclear how to optimize for the product recommendations that the platform should ideally show to consumers as these tend to be hard combinatorial optimization problems.
-The ability to capture a rich enough choice behavior of each consumer as well as to display real-time optimized recommendations to them can have a tremendous impact on the user experience and hence the bottom-line of online shopping platforms.
-Given that online shopping is one of the most popular activities on the Internet world wide, with sales projected to exceed 6.5+ trillion US dollars by 2022~\citep{marketsize}, such a personalization effort can yield significant dividends.
+Further, given an expressive choice model that captures this behavior, it is a priori unclear how to optimize for the product recommendations that the platform should show to consumers, as these tend to be hard combinatorial optimization problems.
+The ability to capture a rich enough choice behavior of each consumer/customer as well as to display real-time optimized recommendations to them, can have a tremendous impact on the user experience and hence the bottom-line of online shopping platforms.
+Given that online shopping is one of the most popular activities on the Internet world wide, with sales projected to exceed 6.3+ trillion US dollars by 2024~\citep{marketsize}, such an effort can yield significant dividends.